foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 ```
 Again, edit the `my-user` and `my-module` parts to be your own.

->**What this line does:** This `download` URL points at the zip file that contains this specific version of your module.
+>**What this line does:** This `download` URL points at a zip file that contains this specific version of your module (which doesn't exist yet, but we'll make it soon).
 Note that the version numbers in the URL match the `version` of this manifest.
 We don't ever want to have a `download` URL that points at your repo's `releases/latest`, because that would prevent users from being able to download *older* versions of your module when needed.

 <a id="D5" href="#D5">D5:</a> Check your manifest for typos or anything that may have been missed.
 The section we changed should look something like this now (but with your own GitHub paths):
 ```json